Sturmgeschütz III: Further variants

-Due to the dwindling supply of rubber, rubber-saving road wheels were tested during 8–14 November 1942, but did not see production.
+Due to the dwindling supply of rubber, rubber-saving road wheels were tested during 8–14 November 1942, but did not go into production.

-Bombing raids on the Alkett factory resulted in significant drops in StuG III production in November 1943.
+Bombing raids on the Alkett factory resulted in a significant drop in StuG III production in November 1943.
 To make up for this loss of production, Krupp displayed a substitution StuG on a Panzer IV chassis to Hitler on 16–17 December 1943.
 From January 1944 onwards, the StuG IV, based on the Panzer IV chassis and with a slightly modified StuG III superstructure, entered production.

-Field modifications were made to increase the vehicle's survivability, resulting in diversity to already numerous variants; cement plastered on front superstructure, older Ausf.C/D retrofitted with a KwK 40 L/48 gun, Ausf.G mounting Panzer IV cupola, a coaxial MG34 through a hole drilled on a boxy mantlet, et cetera.
+Field modifications were made to increase the vehicle's survivability, resulting in diversity to already numerous variants; cement plastered on front superstructure, older Ausf.C/D retrofitted with a KwK 40 L/48 gun, Ausf.G mounting the Panzer IV cupola, a coaxial MG34 through a hole drilled on a boxy mantlet, etc.

-The Soviet SU-76i self-propelled gun was based on captured StuG III and Panzer III vehicles.
-In total, Factory #37 in Sverdlovsk manufactured 181 SU-76i plus 20 commander SU-76i for Red Army service by adding an enclosed superstructure and the 76.2 mm S-1 tank gun.
+The Soviet SU-76i self-propelled gun was based on captured StuG IIIs and Panzer IIIs.
+In total, Factory #37 in Sverdlovsk manufactured 181 SU-76i, plus 20 commander SU-76is for Red Army service by adding an enclosed superstructure and the 76.2 mm S-1 tank gun.

 Approximately 10,000 StuG IIIs of various types were produced from 1940 to 1945 by Alkett (~7,500) and from 1943 to 1945 by MIAG (2,586).
-From April to July 1944, some 173 Panzer III were converted into StuG III Ausf.
-G. The 1,299 StuH 42 and the 12 conversions from StuG III were solely built by Alkett.
+From April to July 1944, some 173 Panzer IIIs were converted into StuG III Ausf.
+Gs.
+The 1,299 StuH 42z and the 12 conversions from the StuG III were solely built by Alkett.